nurpax/blog/posts/2019-08-09-c64-lines-size-optimization.md

 }
 ```

 At 82 bytes, this is still pretty hefty.
-A couple of obvious problems in this code come from 16-bit address computations.
+A couple of obvious size problems arise from 16-bit address computations:

 Setting up the `screenptr` value for indirect-indexed addressing: